canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

 An average release should take somewhere between 10 and 14 calendar days if things go smoothly, starting at the decision to release and ending at the new version being available in all supported ubuntu releases.
 Note that it is not 2 weeks of full time work.
 Most of the time is spent waiting for review or sitting in proposed.

+> **Warning:** If the release contains any change listed in the [Early Review Sign-Off list](../references/early_review_signoff.md), make sure it was properly reviewed *before* starting the release process.
+Ideally they would be reviewed even before implementation, but if some feature  is in the list and didn't get a proper review, now is the time to do so.

 ## Prerequisites

 If this is your first time releasing ubuntu-advantage-tools, you'll need to do the following before getting started: